List of Community characters: Magnitude

 Magnitude (played by Luke Youngblood), short for "Magnetic Attitude", is an Afro-British student at Greendale who is described as a "one-man party".
 His catchphrase is "Pop, pop!", which gains him laughter from his peers.
-It is implied that the faculty staff dislikes him, particularly Professor Marshall Kane ("Competitive Ecology").
+While generally liked by faculty and staff, some dislike him, particularly Professor Marshall Kane ("Competitive Ecology").
 In the episode "Intro to Political Science" Magnitude runs for the office of Student Body President.
 He is one of the final two candidates, opposing Leonard in "the political debate of the century", a debate consisting of Magnitude repeating his "Pop, pop!" catchphrase and Leonard blowing raspberries as a retort.
 When Dean Pelton and Annie take the "Pop, pop!" phrase away from him to give to a lazy potential student with rich parents in "Economics of Marine Biology", he is left broken and speechless.
 They're so horrified that they tell the student he cannot have Magnitude's catchphrase (though to everyone's surprise, that ends up leading him to enroll at Greendale because he's tired of having everything handed to him and never getting any better at anything).
 Magnitude happily declares, "POP, POP!"

 Magnitude attended high school with Annie and Troy.
 It was revealed that Magnitude's use of "Pop-pop!" as a catchphrase began at the high school party where Annie had her mental breakdown because of two balloons popping right next to him ("Heroic Origins").
 In season five ("Geothermal Escapism"), he admits that he is British (as Youngblood is in reality).
 He briefly appears in the season six episode "Intro to Recycled Cinema" as an extra in Abed's sci-fi film, Raiders of the Galaxy.